 When planning our Norway road trip, I watched a few Norway vlogs that said that unless you have a drone, the Atlantic Ocean Road might not be worth the visit and I read a few posts which said that although it is an incredible road, it’s certainly not the most beautiful road in Norway, like some other articles claim it is!

-We loved our visit to the Atlantic Ocean Road but I think that was helped by a few things like the time of day we went, our overall Norway itinerary and having a drone.
+We loved our visit to the Atlantic Ocean Road but I think that was helped by a few things like the time of day we went, having our own car in Norway, our overall Norway itinerary and having a drone.

 Atlantic Ocean Road Norway

 For the Atlantic Ocean Road location, a quick google map search brings up the middle of the Atlantic Ocean Road in Norway on a map so it is easy to find how to get to the Atlantic Ocean Road in Norway.

 And if you are struggling to find it search for Atlanterhavsveien on the map as this is the Norwegian name.

 Car Hire in Norway